 Although not a primary caregiver, the Tabitha Hospice team reduces the stress of caring for a terminally ill loved one by providing nursing, emotional and spiritual support, medical planning and advance-directive help, and many other resources to ease the challenges of caregiving.
 Care is provided throughout 28 southeast Nebraska counties, wherever you call home.

 Want to learn more about Tabitha’s renowned, compassionate hospice care?
-Contact a Tabitha Continuum Navigator today or call 402.486.8520 for more information.
+Contact a Tabitha Senior Care Expert today or call 402.486.8520 for more information.
 We’ll connect you with the Tabitha resources that best fit your own or your loved one’s aging journey.